varun2864/LSTMMarketPredictor/README.md

 **Steps involved:**

-1. **Data Acquisition:** The project uses the `yfinance` library to download historical stock data for the NIFTY 50 index from Yahoo Finance.
+1. **Data Acquisition:** `yfinance` library to download historical stock data for the NIFTY 50 index from Yahoo Finance.
-2. **Data Preprocessing:** The data is cleaned and preprocessed, including handling missing values and creating new features like moving averages and ratios.
+2. **Data Preprocessing:** The data is cleaned and preprocessed.
 3. **Feature Engineering:** The project uses technical indicators such as RSI, MACD, Bollinger Bands and EMA to derive additional features for the model.
 4. **Model Building:** An LSTM model is built using the `tensorflow.keras` library.
 5. **Model Training:** The LSTM model is trained using the historical stock data.